Indosaram/tgug/README.md

 # TGUG - Typora-Ghost image Uploader in Go

-> This app is being actively developed.
-Currently tgug only supports Mac OS and Linux, but will support Windows.

 In any chance if you want to know why I developed this, check [this](https://devbull.xyz/tgug/) out.
 (It's written in Korean.)